jimf/jasmine-diff/README.md

-__Jasmine Diff__ takes the standard Jasmine matchers and decorates them, adding diff output where it makes sense, i.e., when comparing objects, arrays and long strings where noticing differences by eye with the standard Jasmine output can be cumbersome.
+__Jasmine Diff__ takes the standard Jasmine matchers and decorates them, adding diff output where it makes sense, i.e., when comparing objects, arrays and long strings, where noticing differences by eye with the standard Jasmine output can be cumbersome.
 By tackling this problem directly at the matcher level, this plugin should be compatible with all of your favorite Jasmine reporters.